Waveform resampling with LMN method: LArTPC waveform resampling

 High frequency ringing can be seen in the resampled field response.
 This is due to the fact that the original field response is not fully band limited at \qty{100}{ns}.
 This can be seen in the small step down at the original \qty{5}{MHz} Nyquist frequency.
 After convolution with the slower electronics response, which is a low-pass filter, in order to form the overall detector response this ringing is naturally abated as illustrated in~\autoref{fig:drexample}, The overall detector response is in units of induced electric charge and not induced electric current.
 That is, the integrated normalization introduced in~\autoref{sec:norm} is taken by multiplying the current by the sample period.

 Both sets of responses, each at a given sampling, are first input to the simulation in order to output signal-only, voltage-level waveforms.
-Such measures are not observable in a real detector but by comparing the native \qty{500}{ns}, \qty{512}{ns} and the $\qty{512}{ns} \to \qty{500}{ns}$ LMN-resampling waveforms we may observe deviations or artifacts that may otherwise be hidden with realistic noise and ADC integer truncation.
+While such measurements are not directly observable in a real detector, comparing the native \qty{500}{ns}, \qty{512}{ns}, and the $\qty{512}{ns} \to \qty{500}{ns}$ LMN-resampled waveforms can reveal deviations or artifacts that might otherwise be obscured by realistic noise and ADC integer truncation.
+It is important to note that these artifacts are not introduced by the LMN resampling method itself but arise from inherent limitations in the noise and signal simulation.

 Examples from one representative channel of each anode plane show very good alignment in the time domain as seen in~\autoref{fig:signal}.
+The noise-free voltage tier, in particular, enables a meaningful comparison between the native and resampled waveforms, as both share a common sampling period, allowing differences to be clearly discernible without being masked by noise.
+These differences, magnified by a factor of 10, are shown as gray dashed lines in the left panels of~\autoref{fig:signal}.
+A portion of these discrepancies arises from the differential downsampling of the response applied in the simulation, rather than from the LMN resampling method itself.
+Additionally, the peaks in the difference curves occur when the original waveforms are rapidly decreasing, making them more likely to be diminished by subsequent signal processing.

-Waveforms measured by real detectors includes signal and noise added at the voltage level and then scaled and truncated to integer by the ADC.
+Waveforms measured by real detectors include signal and noise.
+In the simulation these two components are added at the voltage level and then scaled and truncated to integer by the ADC.
 These waveforms for native \qty{500}{ns} and \qty{512}{ns} simulation as well as the $\qty{512}{ns} \to \qty{500}{ns}$ LMN-resampling at ADC level are shown in ~\autoref{fig:sigdig}.
 The detailed noise components in the \qty{512}{ns} waveform are closely followed in the $\qty{512}{ns} \to \qty{500}{ns}$ resampling.
-It can also be seen that the main signal body is faithfully resampled, within the variation due to differently generated noise between the native \qty{500}{ns} simulation and the noise shared by the native \qty{512}{ns} simulation and the $\qty{512}{ns} \to \qty{500}{ns}$ resampling.
+It can also be seen that the main signal body is faithfully resampled, well within the variation due to differently generated noise between the native \qty{500}{ns} simulation and the noise shared by the native \qty{512}{ns} simulation and the $\qty{512}{ns} \to \qty{500}{ns}$ resampling.

 The 2D signal processing described in~\autoref{sec:sp} is sensitive to spectral distortions.
-As a final comparison, signal processing using the responses corresponding to the \qty{500}{ns} sampling is applied to the native \qty{500}{ns} ADC-level signal and noise simulation and the $\qty{512}{ns} \to \qty{500}{ns}$ resampling.
+And so, as a final comparison, signal processing using the responses corresponding to the \qty{500}{ns} sampling is applied to the native \qty{500}{ns} ADC-level signal and noise simulation and the $\qty{512}{ns} \to \qty{500}{ns}$ resampling.
 The results from the same channels selected above are shown in~\autoref{fig:sigproc}.
 The small variations are due to the noise components that differ between the two waveforms.